MicrosoftDocs/win32/desktop-src/Services/services-and-the-registry.md

 ---
-Description: 'A service should not access HKEY\_CURRENT\_USER or HKEY\_CLASSES\_ROOT, especially when impersonating a user.
-Instead, use the RegOpenCurrentUser or RegOpenUserClassesRoot function.' ms.assetid: '8ad6c081-7ac0-4557-88dc-d8f1ec139926'
+Description: A service should not access HKEY\_CURRENT\_USER or HKEY\_CLASSES\_ROOT, especially when impersonating a user.
+Instead, use the RegOpenCurrentUser or RegOpenUserClassesRoot function. ms.assetid: 8ad6c081-7ac0-4557-88dc-d8f1ec139926
-title: Services and the Registry
+title: Services and the Registry ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Services and the Registry